addiscent/vagrant-ruby-rails/README.md

 6. Create a directory and spin up a Vagrant Box.
 The spin-up provisioning installs Rails.
 > $ mkdir workspace && vagrant up && vagrant ssh

   Now wait a while for _vagrant@vagrant-ubuntu-trusty-64:~$_ prompt.
-The amount of time you wait is determined by the speed of your ISP connection and computer; twenty minutes is average.
+The amount of time you wait is determined by the speed of your ISP connection and computer; twelve minutes is average.

 7. Create a new Rails app and start the thin web server
 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

 Open a web browser to http://localhost:3030

-        Welcome aboard.
+        #####Welcome aboard
         You’re riding Ruby on Rails!

 The following set of commands is the minimum required to control a _Vagrant Box_: